• About your Data

 Set up your profile

-Once logged in you will see your account icon at the top right of the screen.
+Once logged in, you will see your profile icon at the top right of the screen.
+You can access and modify your profile page by clicking on your profile icon.

 By adding information about yourself to your profile, colleagues who find your published research will have the opportunity to learn more about you and your work, thereby increasing the likelihood of their engagement with your research, sharing it, and creating opportunities for collaboration.